jolleyDesign/ccgit/README.md

 # ccgit
-### Creating a git system for Adobe Creative Cloud applications and systems.
+Creating a git system for Adobe Creative Cloud applications and systems